-solitary confinement cell, handcuffed her hands behind the back and then beat her with fists and sticks, covering her body with bruises.251 She spent five days in solitary confinement.
-Having finally learned about the event and managed to see her daughter, on 13 September the mother of the prisoner filed a criminal complaint with the Basic State Prosecutor's Office in Podgorica.252 Vladana spent five days in solitary confinement, and her mother claims that during that time she was not allowed to visit the prison hospital for examination and that a doctor examined her only seven days after the incident.
-According to CPT report, prison medical record contained a detailed description of the injuries recorded by the prison doctor, who examined the prisoner on 5 September 2008; however, inmate's statement on the cause of the injuries was not included.253 Subsequently appointed director of AECS, Milan Radović, informed the representatives of Human Rights Action at the meeting held in February 2010 that Vladana Kljajić's documentation did not contain the said medical report.
+after the incident.
+According to CPT report, prison medical record contained a detailed description of the injuries recorded by the prison doctor, who examined the prisoner on 5 September 2008; however, inmate's statement on the cause of the injuries was not included.
+Subsequently appointed director of IECS, Milan Radović, informed the representatives of Human Rights Action at the meeting held in February 2010 that Vladana Kljajić's documentation did not contain the said medical report.

-Based on the criminal charges filed by the prisoner's mother, on 13 September 2008 a preliminary investigation was opened before the Basic Court in Danilovgrad initiated by the State Prosecutor for the crime Light Bodily Injury, and not the crime III-treatment and Torture.254 Only after the CPT showed the Government interest in this case, its qualification was changed and the state prosecutor has taken prosecution for the crime III-treatment and Torture, 255 with the behaviour of prison officials towards Kljajić being qualified as a milder form - "ill-treatment", not "torture", which implies "severe pain" and "great suffering", which undoubtedly seems to have happened to Kljajić, given the descriptions of her injuries.
+Based on the criminal charges filed by the prisoner's mother, on 13 September 2008 a preliminary investigation was opened before the Basic Court in Danilovgrad initiated by the State Prosecutor for the crime Light Bodily Injury, and not the crime Ill-treatment and Torture.
+Only after the CPT showed the Government interest in this case, its qualification was changed and the state prosecutor has taken prosecution for the crime Ill-treatment and Torture, that the behaviour of prison officials towards Kljajić being qualified as a milder form - "ill-treatment", not "torture", which implies "severe pain" and "great suffering", which undoubtedly seems to have happened to Kljajić, given the descriptions of her injuries.
 Additionally, criminal procedure was initiated against the prisoner for assaulting prison officer, in which she was sentenced to seven months in prison.
 In the first instance judgment of the Basic Court in Danilovgrad K.br.
 13/09 of 31 January 2011 prison officers were each sentenced to 4 months' imprisonment suspended for two years, and they appealed against the verdict.
-256 Basic State Prosecutor's Office filed an appeal against the same judgment on 25 March 2011 and the High Court in Podgorica dismissed the appeal in its decision Kž.br.
-806/11 of 26 May 2011 and upheld the first instance judgment.257
+Basic State Prosecutor's Office filed an appeal against the same judgment on 25 March 2011 and the High Court in Podgorica dismissed the appeal in its decision Kž.br.
+806/11 of 26 May 2011 and upheld the first instance judgment.